up9cloud/action-rsync/README.md

 - Small: Alpine based image with pre-installed rsync.
 - Hooks: Basic pre and post scripts support.
 - Pure 😊: No github special inputs, outputs.
-As a pure docker container, it can also be used on other ci!
+As a pure docker container, it also can be used on other CI!

 ## Quick start